Hourly Billing - Definition, Advantages, and Disadvantages

 - How do you keep track of employees' working hours?

 - How will you make your bills?

 After you have answered these questions, the setup of your system begins.
-You can use an online time tracking system like Shiftbase Timesheet to track your employees' working hours.
 To invoice your customers, you can use an online invoicing system like FreshBooks or create an invoice in Excel.